seandinwiddie/sdin.dev/resources/outreach_styleguide.md

 2. **Create compelling hooks** - Open with a statement that demonstrates understanding of their situation
 3. **Use power language professionally** - Incorporate high-performing words without sounding sales-y
 4. **Maintain authenticity** - Be direct, credible, and valuable rather than hype-driven
+5. **Start with conversational ice-breakers** - Initial openers should be personal, brief, and genuine

 ## Power Words That Drive Engagement